Legal Advice Sector LDP

 Funded by The Baring Foundation and J Paul Getty Jnr Charitable Trust

-The Second Cohort for our Leadership Development Programme designed specifically for senior leaders in the advice sector is now fully booked.
 The programme not only seeks to nurture individual leadership talent, but also wishes to equip leaders with the expertise to develop innovative, sustainable organisations, and to be a catalyst for positive change across the wider sector.

 The approach of this programme reflects funders’ exceptional regard for the commitment and achievements of the sector, and their desire to support the sector to realign and achieve continuity, consistency and clarity following the disruption of unprecedented funding cuts in recent years.